education.vic.gov.au

 CSEF – Camps, Sports and Excursions Fund

-A payment provided by the department to schools for the purpose of paying costs of camps, sport and excursions for an eligible student.
+A payment administered by the department to schools for the purpose of paying costs of camps, sport and excursions for an eligible student.

 Guidance